nurhidayat86/adem/Reports/Week-3.md

 ![PCA-SVM implementation diagram](../images/pca-svm.png)
     **Figure 1** *PCA-SVM implementation diagram*

 The boxes denote processes or functions, the circles denote data (dataframe, numpy array, or single value).

-Based on files that are available inside a certain dataset directory, raw data are extracted.
+Based on files inside a dataset directory, raw data are extracted.
 Furthermore, the date information from each file is also stored.
-This array of dates will be used to extract the corresponding ground truth label.
+This array of dates will be used to extract the correct ground truth label.

 The 35 features are extracted from 900 data point as mentioned in [[1](#household)].
 The ground truth label is extracted by majority voting from 900 ground truth data point (same as the features).
 Next, features and ground truth labels are split into 2 fold training and testing set (X_train, y_train, X_test, y_test) using the cross_validation module.